blurred-machine/shrinkit/README.md

 Contributions to Shrinkit are welcome!
 Feel free to submit bug reports, feature requests, or pull requests on the GitHub repository.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](/LICENSE) file for details.